jphruska/Ardeidae/Gene-tree_species-tree_discordance/Gene-tree_species-tree_discordance_readme.md

 # Gene and site discordance with IQTree

-Worklfow below carried out with IQTree v 2.1.3
+Workflow below carried out with IQTree v 2.1.3

 ## Incomplete dataset (no toepads)
 1.